odamex/odamex/README.md

 Odamex is a modification of DOOM to allow players to compete with each other over the Internet using a client/server architecture.
 Thanks to the source code release of DOOM by id Software in December 1997, there have been many modifications that enhanced DOOM in various ways.
 These modifications are known as "source ports", as early modifications mainly ported DOOM to other platforms and operating systems such as Windows and Macintosh.

-Odamex is based on the CSDoom 0.62 source code originally created by Sergey Makovkin, which is based on the ZDoom 1.22 source code created by Randy Heit.
+Odamex is based on the CSDoom 0.62 source code originally created by Sergey Makovkin, which is based on the ZDoom 1.22 source code created by Marisa Heit.

-## Major features
+## Features
 Odamex supports the following features:
 * Full Client/Server multiplayer architecture with network compensation features (unlagged, client interpolation and prediction)
 * Support for up to 255 players